 Be part of our training team

-If you enjoy helping others to learn, you can study for your Training Qualification and deliver training to members.
-Experienced Trainers can also take on a Tutor role to inspire others.
+If you enjoy helping others to learn, you can study for your Training qualification and deliver training to members.
+Experienced trainers can also take on a Trainer qualification tutor role to inspire others.
 Working with adults as well as girls is fun and rewarding.